You yourself must strive. The Buddhas only point the way.

 For those who still can’t give up meat, a question and answer essay on why eating meat is acceptable for Buddhists can be found over on Buddhanet.
 Ultimately, the decision to eat, or not eat, meat lies with your path in Buddhism and belief that animals are sentient beings and suffer as much as humans.

-Throughout my life, I flowed between Theravada and Mahayana (and even secular) and learned a great deal about both.
+Throughout my life, I flowed between Theravada and Mahayana (to include Zen, Tibetan, and even secular) and learned a great deal about both.
 It was this ability to explore, sometimes with preconceptions and sometimes without, that I learned a great deal and progressed in Buddhism that I could not have done if I was closed to other viewpoints and stayed in one branch/school.

 A word of caution, however, is that calling one branch or school of Buddhism better than the other misses the point of Buddhism entirely.
 We should all be open with our minds and hearts to all teachings.
 Our entire purpose in Buddhism is not to debate which branch or school is better, but to understand that the diversity of these schools allows many people to discover and understand the teachings that resonate with them.
 Find the best fit in the Buddhist world that works for you, and pursue it!